logwet/blinded/README.md

 _The slots to inventory mapping. ie. if you want to put something in the hotbar, use slot 41._

-Every new release of noverworld will create a new config file, so if you want to use your slot config from the previous version copy it over.
-This is to allow players to easily use different releases of the mod (eg. Bastion to Monument) at the same time without having to delete their config file every time.
+Every new release of blinded will create a new config file, so if you want to use your slot config from the previous version copy it over.
+This is to allow players to easily use different releases of the mod at the same time without having to delete their config file every time.

 Before you join a new world the mod saves your render distance and FOV, and resets to this after you leave the world.